-Professor Jagat Narula, world expert in cardiovascular diseases and high-risk arteriolosclerosis plaques and in the use of cardiovascular imaging technologies, will be awarded an honorary doctorate on 1 September at the Aula Magna of the UAB Casa Convalescència.
+Professor Jagat Narula, world expert in cardiovascular diseases and the use of cardiovascular imaging technologies, was awarded an honorary doctorate after being nominated for the award by Professor Ignasi Carrió in an event celebrated at the UAB Casa Convalescència.
 Read more

 The UAB awards an honorary doctorate to Timothy J. Kehoe